Ecommerce Profit Margins: Benchmarks and How to Improve

 First, the gap between gross margin and net margin is enormous.
 A beauty brand with 70% gross margin and 10% net margin is spending 60 cents of every revenue dollar on operations, marketing, and fulfillment.
 That gap is where improvement lives.

 Second, industry benchmarks are averages.
 The top quartile in every category earns 2-3x the median net margin.
-The difference is not the product — it is operational discipline.
+The difference is not the product.
+It is operational discipline.

 If your margins are below the low end of your industry range, there is a structural problem.
 If you are in the middle, there is a clear path to the top quartile.
 Either way, the ecommerce profit calculator will show you exactly where you stand.